-Indoor lighting predominantly consists of T-12s and T-8s, some CFLs, and some incandescent bulbs.
-In general, lighting is operated on switches.
+Indoor lighting predominantly consists of T-12s and T-8s, some CFLs, and some incandescent bulbs and HID fixtured.
+In general, lighting is operated on switches, with some occupancy-based controls.

 The proposed lighting system is based on the recent investment grade lighting system audit where existing lighting systems were analyzed and inventoried.
 Honeywell proposes to retrofit all existing T-8 and T-12 fixtures with high efficiency Light Emitting Diode (LED) lamps.